boredazfcuk/docker-icloudpd/README.md

 It also requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
 Without it, it will lose the cookie information each time the container is recreated
 It will download the photos to the "/home/${user}/iCloud" photos directory.
 You need to create a bind mount into the container at this point.

+## FAILSAFE FEATURE

-I also have a failsafe built in.
-The launch script will look for a file called "/home/${user}/iCloud/.mounted" (please note the capitalisation) in the destination folder inside the container.
+I have added a failsafe feature to this container so that it doesn't make any changes to the filesystem unless it can verify the volume it is writing to is mounted correctly.
+The container will look for a file called "/home/${user}/iCloud/.mounted" (please note the capitalisation of iCloud) in the download destination directory inside the container.
 If this file is not present, it will not download anything from iCloud.
-This is so that if the underlying disk/volume/whatever gets unmounted, sync will not occur.
-This prevents the script from filling up the root volume if the underlying volume isn't mounted for whatever reason.
+This way, if underlying disk/volume/whatever gets unmounted, sync will not occur and this prevents the script from filling up the root volume of the host.
 This file **MUST** be created manually and sync will not start without it.

 ## CREATING A CONTAINER